EmotiCare/ML-Repository/README.md

-# Emoticare-ML
+# Emoticare Machine Learning Documentation
-Simple Chatbot about Mental Health using TensorFlow in Python
+Simple Chatbot about Mental Health using TensorFlow in Python.

+## Tools and Python Modules Used
+- Kaggle Notebooks
+- PyCharm Community Edition 2024.1.1
+- Visual Studio Code

 ## Data Collection
 This project involves the development of a simple mental health chatbot model by leveraging three distinct datasets.
 Here's a detailed breakdown of each dataset: